Lachiemckbioinfo/KEGGChem/README.md

 ```
 ## Command Arguments
 ### Input
-The input file command (`-f` or `--file`) is a required option.
-All three modes use a raw text files as input, in the form of a list of KEGG orthologue, compound, or module codes, with one code per line.
-There is no file extension requirement.
+The input command (`-i` or `--input`) is a required option.
+Input can either be a file, or a search term (or terms).
+Input files are raw text files, in the form of a list of KEGG orthologue, compound, module, or reaction codes, with one code per line.
+Search terms can be used to query KEGG API lists for KEGG entries, with the relevant list searched depending on which mode is used (i.e., the ko list in ko mode, or the module list in module mode).

 ### Mode